kpulka247/dark-connect/README.md

 ## Overview

 This is a simple browser extension designed to turn the Garmin Connect website into dark mode.
 Frustrated by the lack of a dark mode feature on Garmin Connect, I created this extension to enhance the browsing experience for users who prefer a darker interface, especially during nighttime use.
-The extension is lightweight, easy to install, and only affects the Garmin Connect page, leaving all other websites untouched.
+The extension is lightweight, easy to install, and only affects connect.garmin.com and livetrack.garmin.com pages, leaving all other websites untouched.

 ## Features